 Key Takeaways

-- Overconsumption is a multifaceted issue that involves consumer purchasing habits, with various societal, marketing, and psychological factors leading many people to buy more food than they can consume.
+- Overconsumption of food is a multifaceted issue driven by consumer purchasing habits, with societal pressures, marketing tactics, and psychological triggers leading many people to buy more food than they can realistically consume.

-- Overproduction is a response to market demand, driven by strict grading and sorting processes, marketing strategies, and the drive of food producers and retailers to meet consumer preferences.
+- Overproduction of food is a response to perceived market demand, driven by strict cosmetic grading, retailer overstocking strategies, and the pressure on food producers to anticipate consumer preferences rather than actual need.

 - Overconsumption and food waste are closely connected, leading to severe environmental, economic, and social implications, including excess landfill use, the production of methane emissions, higher production and distribution costs, and fewer resources available for those in need.